nkrishnanpdx/deepscan/deepsecscan_report.md

 - **Affected Products:** N/A

 **Description:**
-A vulnerability in certain Intel processors that could allow an authenticated user to potentially enable information disclosure via local access, similar to CVE-2022-21123.
+A security issue in a hardware component that may lead to information disclosure or privilege escalation due to inadequate access control mechanisms.

 ---

-### CVE-2022-21127 — CVE-2022-21127
+### CVE-2022-21166 — CVE-2022-21166
 - **Severity:** Unknown
 - **CVSS Score:** N/A
 - **Published Date:** Unknown
 - **Affected Products:** N/A

 **Description:**
-A vulnerability in the Intel(R) VTune(TM) Profiler software before version 2021.5.1 may allow an authenticated user to potentially enable escalation of privilege via local access.
+A vulnerability in certain Intel processors that could allow an attacker to bypass security restrictions, potentially leading to unauthorized access or information disclosure.

+---

+### CVE-2018-12126 — CVE-2018-12126
+- **Severity:** Unknown
+- **CVSS Score:** N/A
+- **Published Date:** Unknown
+- **Affected Products:** N/A

+**Description:**
+A side-channel vulnerability known as "Microarchitectural Store Buffer Data Sampling" (MSBDS) in Intel processors that may allow an attacker to infer data from the store buffer, leading to potential information leakage.

+---

+### CVE-2018-12127 — CVE-2018-12127
+- **Severity:** Unknown
+- **CVSS Score:** N/A
+- **Published Date:** Unknown
+- **Affected Products:** N/A

+**Description:**
+A vulnerability in Intel processors called "Microarchitectural Load Port Data Sampling" (MLPDS) that could allow an attacker to access sensitive information by exploiting the load port buffer.

+---

+### CVE-2018-12130 — CVE-2018-12130
+- **Severity:** Unknown
+- **CVSS Score:** N/A
+- **Published Date:** Unknown
+- **Affected Products:** N/A

+**Description:**
+Known as "Microarchitectural Fill Buffer Data Sampling" (MFBDS), this vulnerability in Intel processors allows attackers to potentially leak sensitive data from the fill buffer, posing a risk of information disclosure.

 ---